davidmartinezros/3d-scene-at-sea/README.md

 # editing-3d-mesh-terrain
-Edit a 3d mesh terrain with the browser.
+3D Scene done with THREE.js showing the sea with some interactive sceje objects.
+It could be use like a Angular web background.
 You could move, rotate and make zoom tactil with your mobile or tablet and with your computer cursor.

 ### Tools
 Angular 4 (JS + TypeScript), Three.js